ansys/pymapdl/doc/source/contribution_and_api/unit_testing.rst

 Unit Testing
 ============

-Unit tests are functions that validate the software by testing that the logic implemented inside a certain method, class or module is working as expected.
-They should try to be as atomic and independent as possible.
+Unit tests validate the software by testing that the logic implemented inside a certain method, class, or module is working as expected.
+They should be as atomic and independent as possible.

 Unit testing is highly important.
-It enables to check that the changes on the code are consistent with other parts of the code and verify that the changes are the expected in the implementation.
+The tests check that code changes are consistent with other parts of the code and verify that these changes are implemented properly.

-Unit tests are in the `tests <pymapdl_tests_>`_ directory inside this repository.
-All the tests that you will find in this directory are not unit tests.
-Some of them are integration tests.
-The difference between a unit test and an integration test is that the latter will test several units of the code and ensure that they work together.
+Unit tests are in the `tests <pymapdl_tests_>`_ directory in this repository, along with integration tests.
+The difference between a unit test and an integration test is that the latter tests several units of the code to ensure that they all work together.

-To verify that all the code is properly tested, we need to make sure that every piece of code is used (covered) in, at least one, unit test.
-For this purpose, in this repository `Codecov <codecov_>`_ tool is used to generate a coverage report of the committed code.
-It details how merging the Pull Request will impact the coverage.
-It is one of the checks that must be approved to merge the code.
+To verify that all code is properly tested, you must ensure that every piece of code is used (covered) in at least one unit test.
+In this repository, the `Codecov <codecov_>`_ tool generates a coverage report of the committed code.
+It details how merging a pull request would impact coverage.
+It is one of the checks that must run successfully to merge code changes.

 .. figure:: ../images/codecov_increase.png